 Best Things to Do in Seville: Quick Facts

-- Best monument pairing: Seville Cathedral and the Giralda, ideally timed before the day feels too hot or crowded.
+- Best monument pairing: Seville Cathedral and the Giralda.

-- Best free stop: Plaza de Espana with Maria Luisa Park.
+- Best free attraction: Plaza de Espana and Maria Luisa Park.

-- Best short-trip strategy: pair one major highlight with one neighborhood block instead of stacking monuments all day.
+- Best short-trip strategy: Pair one major monument with one relaxed neighborhood walk.

 |---|---|---|---|---|